yanghuafang/anti-android-virus/README.md

 each disabled family carries its reason, so the list is a set of decisions rather than a set of things nobody got to. `third_party/` is excluded from
 both: vendored code is not ours to reformat or lint.

+## Continuous integration

+`build.yml` runs the unit and end-to-end suites on Ubuntu and macOS, crossing each platform's compilers with Debug and Release.
+Release is an axis rather than an afterthought: `-O2` takes different paths through the DEX and zip parsers than `-O0`, and `assert()` is compiled out, so a Debug-only suite never executes the code that ships.

+Every step is a preset, so a red job reproduces locally with the one command it ran — `ctest --preset release` — rather than by transcribing flags out of a workflow file.

 ## Project layout